rexmac/rexmac.com/src/about/index.md

 ## Skills

 I am a polyglot, full-stack programmer.
 For the last several years, I have been developing efficient, scalable web apps with a focus on UX, a11y, and handsome UIs.
+The tree(heat)map below serves as a visual aid to my level of proficiency in programming languages and frameworks that I have used recently.
+I will try to keep this updated as my proficiency level is in a constant state of flux as I move from project to project or try new things.

 #### Proficiencies